 Darker hues of blue may convey melancholy, that’s why you should pair them with perky white or black, or else lighter blue shades.
-If you’re opting for a light or navy blue text, you can print them on a card with white background.
+If you’re opting for a light or navy blue text, you can print (see more about our service for online printing and same day bussiness card printing) them on a card with white background.

 The business world apparently welcomes blue, with navy blue business suits that appear exceedingly professional whether for men or women.
 For the most part, though, blue is a masculine colour, and in places like Iran, it is considered to be undesirable.

 This colour is best used as a background for a business card, particularly when combined with white or black texts.
 You can also apply it as an accent colour for such an accessory.
 One business card design that stands out is red background blended with black lettering.
 Indeed, it is elegant.

 If you are predilected to spirituality, purple is an apt choice.
 This colour is emblematic of independence, mystery, dignity, royalty and magic.
 For your business card design, you can fuse purple with black or white.
 If you intend to use it as a background, it is best paired with lighter shades of orange or yellow.